Geniyk/Digital_Image_Processing/README.md

 3. **Visualization**: Displays each bit plane as an image for better understanding.
 4. **Customizable Input**: Replace the path in `imread` with your image path.

+## Decimal_2_Binary

+This repository contains two MATLAB implementations for converting decimal numbers to binary without using inbuilt functions like `dec2bin`.

+### **1. From Scratch**

+This approach demonstrates the binary conversion process step-by-step using modulo and division operations.
+It handles cases like `0` and supports optional padding for fixed bit-lengths, offering an educational tool for understanding binary number systems.

+### **2. Using a Function**

+This modular function performs the same conversion, encapsulating the logic for reuse in larger projects.
+It handles edge cases, supports bit-length padding, and ensures clean integration into other MATLAB applications.

+Both methods are ideal for learning binary conversion or integrating into custom workflows.